 Before using a chain saw you must understand the effects of kickback and how to avoid them.
 See instructions under the heading How to avoid kickback.

 Before using a chain saw you must understand the difference between cutting with the top and bottom edges of the bar.
-See instructions under the headings How to avoid kickback and Machine's safety equipment.
+See instructions under the heading How to avoid kickback.